-How Are Food Banks Adapting?
+How Food Banks Are Holding Up

-Because of pre-existing grocery store partnerships, food banks like ACFB can source bulk products quickly — and with better margins than consumers.
+Because of pre-existing grocery store partnerships, food banks like ACFB can also source bulk products quickly — and with better margins than consumers.
 That's why the ACFB and food banks around the country are asking community members to donate funds instead of food.

 "You can give me a can of food that costs you a dollar, or you can give me a dollar and I can get nine cans of food," Waide says.
 "This is the same even outside disaster times."